SamSongDi/CSCI596TeamProject/README.md

 ### Preliminary results

 As a start, we simulate a Gaussian beam propagating through a single phase plate.
-We change the turbulence realization and do the statistics of the received Gaussian power at the reciever.
+We change the turbulence realizations and process the statistics of the received Gaussian power at the reciever (i.e., count the number of the cases when the received ratio power is in the certain range).

 ![FixedScaling](Figures/statistics.png)

 Below are some parameters of the model.

-Items | Values |
+Parameters | Values |
 --- | --- |
 Beam waist | 5 mm |
 Wavelength  | 1550 nm |